GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

             height = 0

         with computation(PARALLEL), interval(1, None):
-            # d_height is offset down one becuase this field operates on the Z_DIM,
+            # d_height is offset down one because this field operates on the Z_DIM,
             # while the stencil is computing on the Z_INTERFACE_DIM
             height = height[0, 0, -1] + d_height[0, 0, -1]